andersonfrailey/andersonfrailey.github.io/_mdcontent/about.md

 * [Tax-Calculator](https://github.com/PSLmodels/Tax-Calculator)
 * [pybaseball](https://github.com/jldbc/pybaseball)

-I have also given multiple talks on projects I work on, which can be found [here](https://andersonfrailey.github.io/speaking).
+I have also given multiple conference talks on projects I work on, which can be found [here](https://andersonfrailey.github.io/speaking).

 **Affiliations**